vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

-C. P. Code) to put Up the accused on both the charges at' the same trial ; and to avoid a technical difficulty of law, he proposed to put the accused up on two charges- under Section 124 A and one charge under Section.
+C. P. Code) to put Up the accused on both the charges at' the same trial ; and to avoid a technical difficulty of law, he proposed to put the accused up on two charges###under Section 124 A and one charge under Section.
 153 A, staying for a time proceedings under 153 A with respect to the article of 12th May.
 This procedure was prejudicial to Mr. Tilak's interests but in spite of his